 Health Risks of Nicotine for Youth

-Nicotine may harm brain development during adolescence.
+Nicotine can harm brain development as teens grow.

 Animal research has found that even in small doses, nicotine exposure in adolescence causes long-lasting changes in brain development, which could have negative implications in human adolescents for learning, memory, attention, behavior problems, and future addiction.

 Nicotine is harmful to the health of unborn children.